JimmySunCreater/AWS-IoTFleetWise-NXP-RDB2-Demo/CARLA/README.md

-# CARLA Deploy and Run
+# Introduction of CARLA Deploy and Run
+This section describes how to deploy and run CARLA to act as a simulated vehicle and send CAN data to RDB2.
 ## Requirements of CARLA
 The following [requirements](https://CARLA.readthedocs.io/en/latest/start_quickstart/) should be fulfilled before installing CARLA: